 Gestures as intentional communication.
-In observational studies of collaborative design involving a tabletop drawing surface, Tang noticed that over one third of all activities consisted of intentional gestures [17].
-These intentional gestures serve many communication roles [15], including: pointing to objects and areas of interest within the workspace, drawing of paths and shapes to emphasise content, giving directions, indicating sizes or areas, and acting out operations.
+In observational studies of collaborative design involving a tabletop drawing surface, Tang [1991] noticed that over one-third of all activities consisted of intentional gestures.
+These intentional gestures serve many communication roles [Pinelle et al. 2003], including: pointing to objects and areas of interest within the workspace, drawing paths and shapes to emphasize content, giving directions, indicating sizes or areas, and acting out operations.

 Rich gestures and hand postures.
-Observations of people working over maps showed that people used different hand postures as well as both hands coupled with speech in very rich ways [4].
-These animated gestures and postures are easily understood as they are often consequences of how one manipulates or refers to the surface and its objects, e.g., grasping, pushing, and pointing postures.
+Observations of people working over maps show that people use different hand postures as well as both hands coupled with speech in very rich ways [Cohen et al. 2002].
+These animated gestures and postures are easily understood, as they are often consequences of how one manipulates or refers to the surface and its objects, for example, grasping, pushing, and pointing postures.

 Gestures as consequential communication.
-Consequential communication happens as one watches the bodies of other's moving around the work surface [16][15].
+Consequential communication happens as one watches the bodies of others moving around the work surface [Segal 1994; Pinelle et al. 2003].
 Many gestures are consequential vs. intentional communication.
 For example, as one person moves her hand in a grasping posture towards an object, others can infer where her hand is heading and what she plans to do.
-Gestures are also produced as part of many mechanical actions, e.g., grasping, moving, or picking up an object: this also serves to emphasize actions atop the workspace.
+Gestures are also produced as part of many mechanical actions, for example, grasping, moving, or picking up an object: this also serves to emphasize actions atop the workspace.
 If accompanied by speech, it also serves to reinforce one's understanding of what that person is doing.